jon-grangien/OpenGL-mandelbulb-explorer/README.md

 Tick the "FREE MODE" box to enter free roaming mode, where wasd changes view direction relative to position.

 ## Environment
 Built for Linux and tested on Arch Linux.
 Mac support limitedly implemented.
-Windows not implemented due to lack of interest.
-PR required.
+Windows support not implemented.

 ## Dependencies and installing
 - OpenGL 3.3+ (GLSL 330)